-Sexual harassment (unwelcome sexual comments, actions and attitudes) and sexual assault are not tolerated.
-For additional Title IX and VAWA information, see https://www.keiseruniversity.edu/safety-and-security/
+For additional Title IX and VAWA information, see www.keiseruniversity.edu/safety-and-security/

-Smoke Free Facilities
+Smoke-Free Facilities

-All of the buildings located on campus are designated as "smoke free".
+All the buildings located on campus are designated as "smoke-free."
 This means that smoking or vaping of any kind is prohibited indoors.
-Smoking is NOT permitted within the Residence Halls; however, smoking is allowed in designated areas and 20 feet away from the residential Hall or any other campus building.
+Smoking is NOT permitted within the residence halls; however, smoking is allowed in designated areas and 20 feet away from the residential halls or any other campus building.
 Knowingly being in the presence of others violating this rule is also prohibited.